oarriet/leetcode/README.md

 go run .
 ```

-Replace `filename` with the name of the file you want to run.

 ## Contributing

 If you have a solution to a LeetCode problem in Go that you'd like to contribute, please feel free to submit a pull request.
 However, please make sure that your solution meets the following criteria: